mk23/snmpy/README.md

 SNMPY
 =====

-SNMPy extends a running [net-snmp](http://www.net-snmp.org) agent with a custom subtree made out of configurable plugin modules.
+SNMPy extends a running [net-snmp](http://www.net-snmp.org) agent with a custom subtree made out of configurable plugins.
 It makes extensive use of `libnetsnmp` C library to implement an AgentX subagent.

 Prerequisites
 -------------